 Volunteers will get the training they need to carry out their role.
-For some roles this will be shadowing an experienced member of staff or volunteer, for others there is in-house object handling and customer care sessions as well as specific activity training.
+For some roles this will be shadowing an experienced member of staff or volunteer, for others there is in-house object handling and customer care sessions as well as specific 1-2-1 activity training with our dedicated Volunteers Training Assistant.